arnabganguly/llap-hdinsight/HiveLLAP2.md

 5. Leave the file format at default and check *Is first row header* to **True**.

-6. Select the upload from local Radio button a
+6. Select the upload from local Radio button and choose the zomato.csv file that you downloaded earlier.

+7. Study the *Table Preview* and *Columns* sections to validate that the Hive table being created is correct in all aspects.

+8. Scroll all the way down to